Banksia cunninghamii Sieber ex Rchb. APNI*

 Banksia spinulosa var. cunninghamii (Sieber ex Rchb.)
 A.S.George APNI*

-Description: Shrub to 5 m high, lignotuber present or absent, multi- or single-stemmed at base; bark smooth, becoming tessellated; branchlets usually hirsute.
+Description: Shrub to 5 m high, lignotuber absent, multi- or single-stemmed at base; bark smooth, becoming tessellated; branchlets usually hirsute.

 Leaves alternate, scattered, linear to ± oblanceolate, 2–7 cm long, 2–5 mm wide, apex mucronate, base attenuate, margins recurved to revolute, adult leaves mostly entire except for a few teeth towards apex, jevenile leaves strongly toothed; lower surface tomentose, lateral venation obscure; petiole 1–3 mm long.